 I still remember the first day that I discovered Hard Rock.
 It was Iron Maiden, I was 12 years old.
 My mom was driving me home from school and it just blew me away.
 It was like, I never heard anything like it.
 It gave me a sense of power.
 It gave me adrenaline, and I learned that the more you turned up the volume, the more you got an adrenaline high, or dopamine high.
 So I would just play rock and roll in my headphones and rock back and forth on the carpet at my parents’ house.

 It got to the point where I couldn’t even do homework anymore.
 I just wanted to listen to music and rock, especially after a long day of school.
-You know, I’d watch cartoons from three to six, have dinner, then rock from after dinner, all the way till bedtime – and that became my life.
+You know, I would watch cartoons from three to six, have dinner, then rock from after dinner, all the way till bedtime – and that became my life.

 I wanted to be a rock and roll drummer.
 I didn’t care about school at all.
 And, I only had a few friends in high school and I always played with them one on one, I never played with people in groups, but mostly, my love affair was music and rocking.